fmnoise/flow/README.md

      (else-if Throwable :unknown-error)) ;; this is also bypassed cause previous function will return normal value
 ```

-If we need to pass both cases (exception instances and normal values) through some function, `thru` is right tool. `thru` works similar to `doto` but accepts function as first argument, so supplied function is called only for side-effects(like error logging or cleaning up):
+If we need to pass both cases (exception instances and normal values) through some function, `thru` is right tool.
+It works similar to `doto` but accepts function as first argument, so supplied function is called only for side-effects(like error logging or cleaning up):
 ```clojure
 (->> (call / 1 0) (thru println)) ;; => #error {:cause "Divide by zero" :via ...}
 (->> (call / 0 1) (thru println)) ;; => 0